 The exemplary life and leadership of Abraham Lincoln provide the quintessential example of an accomplished leader and public servant.
 The Institute through its association with Lincoln Memorial University and the Abraham Lincoln Library and Museum provides access and guidance to original research materials for scholars interested in the relationship of Lincoln and his contemporaries to American governance and civil society.
 Through a variety of venues, the Institute expects to communicate the results of its research undertakings to the public.

 The Institute sponsors the R. Gerald McMurtry Memorial lectures by leading scholars from a broad spectrum of academic disciplines.
 The lecture series honors the contributions of the late R. Gerald McMurtry to Lincoln scholarship.
 The Institute will continue pursuing his goal to raise public awareness of Abraham Lincoln and his contributions to the American experience.

 The Institute focuses considerable attention on the development and improvement of instruction and administration at all levels of public education.
 The objective is to provide continuing education for professional practitioners in leadership roles throughout a modern integrated society.
 Seminars and workshops will be organized and conducted at appropriate times to communicate and share ideas in a collegial atmosphere.

 The Institute posts on its website current opportunities and information related to its mission of increasing public awareness of Abraham Lincoln and his legacy of leadership.
 Significant publications and research findings will be reviewed and made available to the public.
-The board of advisors selects and appoints the Research Fellows from a variety of academic disciplines.
-The Fellows encourage collaborative research and study that informs the overall scholarly experience.
+The Board of Directors selects and appoints the Research Fellows from a variety of academic disciplines.
+The Fellows encourage collaborative research and study that inform the overall scholarly experience.